iadcruz/iadcruz/README.md

 ###

-<p align="left">My name is Isaac Dcruz, and I am a student at the University of Pennsylvania, studying Computer Science and Math.
-View my portfolio [here](https://iadcruz.github.io). </p>
+# My name is Isaac Dcruz, and I am a student at the University of Pennsylvania, studying Computer Science and Math.
+View my portfolio [here](https://iadcruz.github.io).

 ###